nailec1911/R-type/README.md

 ### Controls

 - Arrow Keys: Move the spaceship (Up, Down, Left, Right)
-- Space: Shoot
+- B: Shoot
-- P: Pause the game
-- Esc: Exit the game

 ### Multiplayer

 - Ensure the server is running before clients connect.
 - Clients connect to the server using the server's IP address and designated port.
-- Players join a lobby and can start the game once all players are ready.
+- Game start once a player is connected, when others join they start at the first player game state.

 ### Level edition